Rohak-Git-Gud/Rohak-Git-Gud/README.md

 I'm **Rohak**, a **Backend**, **Performance** and **Site Reliability Engineer** from _Mumbai, India_, \
 with a growing focus on **Application Security**.

-I love experimenting with technologies and depth varies by tool.
+I love experimenting with technologies and my depth and knowledge varies depending on the tool.
 It's a feature, not a bug because, \
-I believe security people who only ever touch one layer, rarely understand the whole attack surface.
+I believe folks in security who only ever touch one layer, rarely understand the whole attack surface.

 I write about backend systems, security or an occasional opinion piece that has nothing to do with either. \
 [Wanna read what I write?](https://dev.to/rohak-dev)